+'''

-1. $\bigwedge P x$. $[x = 0 \implies P; x = 1 \implies P; \land n. x = n + 2 \implies P] \implies P$ A total of 7 subgoals...
+1. \bigwedge P x. [x = 0 \Longrightarrow P; x = 1 \Longrightarrow P; \bigwedge n. x = n + 2 \Longrightarrow P] \Longrightarrow P A total of 7 subgoals...

+'''

 This is an arithmetic triviality, but unfortunately the arith method cannot handle this specific form of an elimination rule.
 However, we can use the method atomize_elim to do an ad-hoc conversion to a disjunction of existentials, which can then be solved by the arithmetic decision procedure.
 Pattern compatibility and termination are automatic as usual.